 3. All I have in this moment is all I need in my life.

 All I need right now is the awareness of how blessed I really am.
 I am given whatever is most helpful for the evolution of my consciousness.
 How do I know I’m meant to be here, experiencing this?
 Because I’m here, experiencing this.

 4. I can let this moment be what it is.

-I can surrender to the current of life and let it energize my movement towards a more peaceful life.
-If I want to change what I see, I can wish not to change my external environment, but instead desire to alter my inner world.
+I can surrender to the current of life and let it energize my movement toward a more peaceful life.
+If I want to change what I see, I can wish not to change my external environment, but instead focus on how I can alter my inner world.
 I can trust the process, I just need to practice every day.

 5. My happiness depends on how grateful I can be.

 If I want to be happy, I must long to be right here, right now.
 I need to welcome this experience as if it’s what I need and want.
 I recognize, too, that gratitude is more than a feeling–it’s a way of reconnecting with this moment, this life, myself, and all that I love.

 6. The energy I give is the energy in which I live.